jminator/TIL/README.md

 # Today I learned
-Daily(hopefully) update of what I learned about programming.
+Update of what I learned about statistics & machine learning.